almahmudbd/mtim.github.io/ruqyah/magicandthemagician.md

 	* Things which break up families, especially husband and wife.
 	* Seeing people in a different light.
 	* Massive changes in personality which cause harm to the person and those around them.
-	* Strange behavior, such as refusing to do certain things, like refusing to leave the house at certain times.
+	* Strange behaviour, such as refusing to do certain things, like refusing to leave the house at certain times.

 ## The Difference Between Magic & Possession